lorrli274/next/courses/original/Database Fundamentals/Activities/Databases/02-Basic Commands.md

 Now let's try some of these commands!

 DEV ins: show the tables in your database

+- SHOW TABLES

 DEV ins: view the structure of the *projects* table

+- DESCRIBE projects